About this Catalog

 Washington and Lee emphasizes the liberal arts and sciences.
 Whatever the particular goal of individual students may be, the University constantly strives to extend their range of knowledge and human understanding beyond the limits of their specialty.
 Washington and Lee’s curriculum stresses the humanities, natural sciences, and social sciences and their relationship to professional studies.
 The University is also committed to the importance of international learning and the ideal of global stewardship.
 The aim of the curriculum is to free the mind, lead to understanding, create humility and tolerance, and afford a basis for continuing study and learning.
 Under the guidance of faculty advisers, students are given extensive freedom in choosing courses of study.
 Breadth is the aim of the first two years of work; mastery of a particular study is the aim of the work of the junior and senior years.
 Students may also take part in one of the University’s special programs that span several academic disciplines.

 Washington and Lee enjoys freedom from outside control.
 The University is a privately endowed institution, governed by a Board of Trustees of no more than 40 members.
 Free of any control of church or state, the University is dedicated to the democratic form of social organization, to the dignity of the individual, and to the ancient freedoms, particularly to liberty of the mind with its attendant right of inquiry.
-Hence, the University is can chart its own course, consistent with the highest educational standards, its traditions, and its aims of service to mankind.
+Hence, the University is free to chart its own course, consistent with the highest educational standards, its traditions, and its aims of service to mankind.

 Washington and Lee University’s rich historical heritage is embodied in the very name it bears today.
 It is an institution that has been touched and shaped by major men, women and moments in American history.